bjsi/incremental-media-mpv/README.md

 ### ffmpeg

+Ffmpeg is a powerful commandline program for manipulating audio.

 Make sure to install the full version of ffmpeg which includes ffprobe.
 [Make sure to add the bin folder to your path](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7).

 ### [youtube-dl](https://github.com/ytdl-org/youtube-dl#installation)

+Youtube-dl is used to get information about and download YouTube videos.
+It also supports many other video-sharing websites.

 [Make sure to add the youtube-dl executable to your path](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7).